5.15 – Standards of Student Conduct

 e. assault and/or battery

-g. intimidation or harassment that causes a reasonable student to fear for his or her physical safety or property and the intimidation or harassment may consist of physical actions, including gestures, or oral, cyber bullying, electronic, or written communications and any threat of retaliation for reporting any such intimidation or harassment
+g. intimidation or harassment that causes a reasonable person to fear for their physical safety, their property and/or mental wellbeing and the intimidation or harassment may consist of physical actions, including gestures, or oral, cyber bullying, electronic, or written communications, and any threat of retaliation for reporting any such intimidation or harassment

-h. gender-based or sexual misconduct as defined by policy 5.38
+h. gender-based or sexual misconduct as defined by Policy 4.06 — Sexual Misconduct

 i. possession, use, sales or purchase of firearms or other weapons